 The Leak Alert Program sends automated notifications to single family homes, multi-family properties with two to five dwelling units, and irrigation accounts

 Automated water meters allow the SFPUC and our customers to access timely and accurate information about water use.
-Using the information available to us through hourly water consumption data from our automated meter reading system, we have launched a pilot program to notify residential single-family customers about potential plumbing leaks that may be occurring.
-Please review the frequently asked questions found below to learn more about the program and action you can take if you have received a leak alert notification postcard.
+Using the information available to us through hourly water consumption data from our automated meter reading system, we notify the water account holder, property owner, and occupant (if not the same person) of residential single-family homes and two to five unit multi-family properties, and sites that have irrigation meters when they have three days of non-stop, 24/7 water use, which could mean they have a plumbing leak.
+For multi-family properties with four or five dwelling units, in addition to the three days of nonstop water use, we also screen for water use that has exceeded the property's average use for the past 90 days by 50 percent or more.
+Please review the frequently asked questions below to learn more about the program and actions you can take.

-This postcard is a courtesy to inform you that the water meter at your home has recorded continuous water usage every hour for a 3-day period.
+Our leak alert is a courtesy to inform you that the water meter at your home or multi-family property has recorded continuous water usage of at least 7.5 gallons per hour every hour over a monitored three-day period.
 Typically, there are periods during the day or night, often when residents are sleeping, when water fixtures and irrigation systems would not be running and no water use is occurring.
-Therefore, it is unusual for a household’s meter to register usage continuously for consecutive 24-hour periods and this may indicate a leak in your home.
-You are advised to check for and fix potential leaks or other causes of high water use.
-It is the customer's responsibility to determine if continuous or high water usage is still occurring at your home.
+Therefore, it is unusual for the meter in a home, small multi-family building, or property with an irrigation account to register usage continuously for consecutive 24-hour periods and this may indicate a leak or a tap, hose bib, or valve accidentally left on.
+You are advised to check and fix potential leaks or other causes of high water use.
+While our alerts and My Account platform can help inform you if constant usage is occurring, it is the customer's responsibility to find and address leaks at their property.

 How was the continuous usage identified?